heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
+    3.4.3 Remove calculation of the goodness of filter (GOF) as this is expensive, non-standard and unreliable.
+Removing this removes the dependency on GSL.
-    3.4.2 Add CRAM support (via make_cram option in configuration file) 3.4.1 Add benchmark-mode that does not write date or program version numbers into SAM/BAM or VCF/BCF files Switch to samtools, bcftools and htslib v1.10
+	 3.4.3 Add autodetection of output format to bs_call (unless explicitly specified on the command line) 3.4.2 Add CRAM support (via make_cram option in configuration file) 3.4.1 Add benchmark-mode that does not write date or program version numbers into SAM/BAM or VCF/BCF files Switch to samtools, bcftools and htslib v1.10